Sparse Identification and Estimation of Large-Scale Vector AutoRegressive Moving Averages: Supplement to ``Sparse Identification and Estimation of Large-Scale Vector AutoRegressive Moving Averages"

-\begin{appendices} We present the proofs of sparse identification in Appendix \ref{app:identification}.
-Proofs of key technical ingredients required for Phase I and II analyses are in Appendix \ref{sec:technical-lemmas}, along with some additional lemmas to control the error due to using $\hat{\varepsilon}_t$ instead of $\varepsilon_t$ in Phase II.
-Appendices \ref{app:phase-I} and \ref{app:phase-II} contain results for error bound analysis in Phase I and II, respectively.
-Appendix \ref{Algorithmdetail} contains details of Phase I and II algorithms.
+We present the proofs of sparse identification in Section \ref{app:identification}.
+Proofs of key technical ingredients required for Phase-I and II analyses are in Section \ref{sec:technical-lemmas}, along with some additional lemmas to control the error due to using $\hat{\varepsilon}_t$ instead of $\varepsilon_t$ in Phase-II.
+Sections \ref{sec:pf-elnet}, \ref{app:phase-I} and \ref{app:phase-II} contain results for error bound analysis in elastic net, Phase-I and II, respectively.
+Section \ref{Algorithmdetail} contains details of Phase-I and II algorithms.
+Section \ref{Simulation} presents the results on several numerical experiments.